tigerfarm/arduino/Altair101/Altair101b/README.md

 + 5. Remove programs not require to run a machine code programs, such as: dazzler.*, disassembler.*, and others.

 Modify the minimum code base to work with Altair 101:
-+ Use Altair 101 memory array.
++ 6. Use Altair 101 memory array.
++ 7. Run on the Altair 101 desktop machine.
-+ Output to Altair 101 panel LED.
++ 8. Output to Altair 101 panel LED.
-+ Input from Altair 101 panel switches.
++ 9. Input from Altair 101 panel switches.

 ##### Links